wkoleilat-happytitan/aie5-hw3-pythonicrag/README.md

 3. What is this paper about?

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

+** ANSWER: ** The application doesn't pass my vibe check.

+It does answer the questions above but failes to answer follow up questions.

+For example, after asking question 1 and getting the answer.
+I asked a follow up question about examples of RL in the paper.
+The answer is "I don't know the answer".

+I also asked for specific references from the paper and citations.
+The answer is "I don't know the answer".
+The application must find the exact words in the paper to form an answer to the question.
+This has a narrow utility and very brittle.

+Similarly, the answer to the question "What is this paper about?" is "I don't know the answer".
+It lacks the ability to summarize the paper or understand the entire context of the paper.

 ## 🚧 CHALLENGE MODE 🚧